 Located in the newer part of Bilbao, The Museum of Fine Arts is very charming and is, in fact, one of the best art museums in Spain.
-Artists featured include Bacon, Delauney, and Vasarely.
-There are plenty of relatively unknown Basque and Catalan painters on view.
+Artists featured include Bacon, Delauney, and Vasarelyas well as up and coming Basque and Catalan painters on view.
 They have high profile temporary exhibitions, such as a recent showing of Rodin’s sculpture.

 Casco Viejo- Old Town

 The old town (dating back to the 14th century) is dominated by one main square, the Plaza Nueva (literally translating as the “new” square, as it merely dates back to the 18th century).
-The Plaza Nueva is full of Tapas bars, a perfect place to rest your feet and grab a glass of “Txakoli” wine and some “Pintxos”.
+The Plaza Nueva is full of Tapas bars, a perfect place to rest your feet and grab a glass of “Txakoli” wine and some “Pintxos.”
 There are frequent markets in the square, everything from food to old records and flowers.
-“Restaurante Victor”, right in the Plaza Nueva, is a wonderful non-pretentious restaurant with amazing seafood and an encyclopedia of a wine list.
+“Restaurante Victor,” right in the Plaza Nueva, is a wonderful non-pretentious restaurant with fantastic seafood and an encyclopedia of a wine list.

 La Rioja Wine Tastings Tours with your own chauffeur, accommodation at luxurious wine hotel & fine dining at top restaurants in Rioja & Basque Country